Atanu-P/taskmanager/readme.md

     ```
 4. You can now interact with the `taskmanager` database.

-## Use API testingtools such as Postman.
+## Use API testing tools such as Postman or Insomnia for debugging and testing.